Additional Grant & Support Opportunities

 If you have any questions, please contact Rachel at email@example.com.

-In an effort to support you in the disruptive and transformative work that leads to equity in education the Memorial Fund has designed a Technical Assistance (TA) request process for our Equity Program Grant Partners.
+In an effort to support the disruptive and transformative work that leads to equity in education the Memorial Fund has designed a Technical Assistance (TA) request process for our Equity Program Grant Partners.
 This TA support is intended to enhance technical skills, expand social networks and strengthen organizational stability, especially when resources are not available through existing grant.
 Memorial Fund Equity Program Grant Partners can request up to $4,000 of TA support annually for:

 A. Training and Skill Building: this type of request is meant to enhance or provide addtional professional development opportunities for paid and volunteer staff, engaged leaders (parents, youth, community), and board members to build skills, and for specialized knowledge.